Riverside Europe Partners S.à r.l.– EU Sustainable Finance Disclosure Regulation

 No consideration of sustainability adverse impacts

-The AIFMs do not consider the adverse impacts of investment decisions on sustainability factors (as defined hereafter) in the manner prescribed by Article 4 of the SFDR because non-financial data is still not available in satisfactory quality and quantity to allow the AIFMs to adequately assess the potential adverse impact.
-However, the AIFMs may at fund level, on a voluntary basis, take into account principal adverse impacts of the investment made which they consider relevant to that specific investment, the result of which will be disclosed in an annual “Principal Adverse Impact Statement” relating to the relevant funds.
+The AIFMs do not consider the adverse impacts of investment decisions on sustainability factors (as defined hereafter) in the manner prescribed by Article 4 of the SFDR as they consider their existing Responsible Investing policies and procedures to be appropriate, proportional and tailored to the investment strategies of their funds.
+However, the AIFMs may at fund level, on a voluntary basis, take into account principal adverse impacts of the investment made which they consider relevant to that specific investment.

 The SFDR defines sustainability factors as environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.